Leave of Absence and Withdrawal

-Before re-registering, a student on medical leave must secure written permission to return to School from the director of Yale Health or the director of Yale Mental Health and Counseling.
+Before re-registering, a student on medical leave must secure written permission to return to School from their healthcare provider, directory of Yale Health, or the director of Yale Mental Health and Counseling.
 The letter must be presented to the School before the student resumes studies following a mandatory medical leave.

 Return after Leave

 A student on LOA has the right to return to the School to complete the requirements for the degree at the date the LOA expires, provided that: